 “The wound is the place where the Light enters you.” – Rumi.
 Trauma healing meditation gently opens you to that light, even in tender moments.

-Regular meditation can sometimes overwhelm trauma survivors by bringing up intense feelings too fast.
+Generic techniques can sometimes overwhelm trauma survivors by bringing up intense feelings too fast.
 In contrast, trauma release meditation offers grounding tools to keep you centered, making it a strong partner in your healing journey.

 Preparing for Trauma Healing Meditation